Quantum Annealing vs. QAOA: 127 Qubit Higher-Order Ising Problems on NISQ Computers: Results

 \textbf{Optimal parameter choices - QAOA:} The optimal 2-round QAOA angles for all $10$ problems with and without dynamical decoupling is the same.
 The optimal 1-round QAOA angles are not consistent across all problems, and even vary between the with and without DDD circuit executions.
 However, even though the exact optimal angle assignments are not consistent across all problems the, they are very close to each other which is notable because it indicates that the optimal angles may be identical or nearly identical but the search space is being obscured by the noise in the computation.

-\textbf{Optimal parameter choices - QA:} Figure \ref{fig:histogram_comparisons2} also allows examination of how stable the different parameters are, both across the $10$ problem instances but also within each problem instance.
+\textbf{Optimal parameter choices - QA:} Figure \ref{fig:histogram_comparisons2} also allows examination of how stable the different parameters are, both across the $10$ Ising models but also within each problem instance.
 In the case of quantum annealing, but the optimal annealing times are always $2000$ and the optimal pause schedule is not incredibly consistent with pause fraction durations ranging from $0.1$ to $0.9$ and with anneal fractions $s$ ranging from $0.5$ to $0.7$.